Nitric acid: Fuming nitric acid

 Commercial-grade fuming nitric acid contains 98% HNO3 and has a density of 1.50 g/cm3.
 This grade is often used in the explosives industry.
 It is not as volatile nor as corrosive as the anhydrous acid and has the approximate concentration of 21.4 M.

 Red fuming nitric acid, or RFNA, contains substantial quantities of dissolved nitrogen dioxide (NO2) leaving the solution with a reddish-brown color.
-Due to the dissolved nitrogen dioxide, the density of red fuming nitric acid is lower at 1.490 g/cm3.
+The presence of dissolved nitrogen dioxide increases the density of the aqueous and the anhydrous acid, anhydrous nitric acid containing 25% NO2 has a density of around 1.60 g/cm3, the density is lower in water-containing mixtures.
+The maximum density of anhydrous nitric acid is attained at 40% (w/w) NO2.

-An inhibited fuming nitric acid, either White Inhibited Fuming Nitric Acid (IWFNA), or Red Inhibited Fuming Nitric Acid (IRFNA), can be made by the addition of 0.6 to 0.7% hydrogen fluoride (HF).
+An inhibited fuming nitric acid, either white inhibited fuming nitric acid (IWFNA), or red inhibited fuming nitric acid (IRFNA), can be made by the addition of 0.6 to 0.7% hydrogen fluoride (HF).
 This fluoride is added for corrosion resistance in metal tanks.
 The fluoride creates a metal fluoride layer that protects the metal.

 Anhydrous nitric acid

 White fuming nitric acid, pure nitric acid or WFNA, is very close to anhydrous nitric acid.
-It is available as 99.9% nitric acid by assay.
+It is available as 99.9% nitric acid by assay, or about 24 molar.
 One specification for white fuming nitric acid is that it has a maximum of 2% water and a maximum of 0.5% dissolved NO2.
-Anhydrous nitric acid has a density of 1.513 g/cm3 and has the approximate concentration of 24 molar.
-Anhydrous nitric acid is a colorless mobile liquid with a density of 1.512 g/cm3 that solidifies at -42 C to form white crystals.
+Anhydrous nitric acid is a colorless, low-viscosity (mobile) liquid with a density of 1.512–3 g/cm3 that solidifies at -42 C to form white crystals.
+Its dynamic viscosity under standard conditions is 0.76 mPa·s.
 As it decomposes to NO2 and water, it obtains a yellow tint.
 It boils at 83 C. It is usually stored in a glass shatterproof amber bottle with twice the volume of head space to allow for pressure build up, but even with those precautions the bottle must be vented monthly to release pressure.

 Structure and bonding

-Two of the N–O bonds (two N–O bonds with terminal O atoms) are equivalent and relatively short.
-This can be explained by theories of resonance; the two major canonical forms show some double bond character in these two bonds, causing them to be shorter than single N–O bonds.
-The third N–O bond is elongated because its O atom is bonded to H atom.
+The two terminal N–O bonds are nearly equivalent and relatively short, at 1.20 and 1.21 Å. This can be explained by theories of resonance; the two major canonical forms show some double bond character in these two bonds, causing them to be shorter than N–O single bonds.
+The third N–O bond is elongated because its O atom is bonded to H atom, with a bond length of 1.41 Å in the gas phase.
+The molecule is slightly aplanar (the NO2 and NOH planes are tilted away from each other by 2°) and there is restricted rotation about the N–OH single bond.